Autodesk/Neon/docs/learn/staggered-grids/staggered-grid.md

 Let's now focus on how to do some stencil computation, we for each temperature node we want to access the value of neighbouring density voxels.

-We know that the in Neon the identification of a neighbour Cell of a uniform grid is done through 3D offsets.
+We know that the in Neon the identification of a neighbour Idx of a uniform grid is done through 3D offsets.
 For example if I want to identify the cell on the left (in the positive X direction), we use the 3D offset {1,0,0}.
 The same abstraction is valid for stencil operation between nodes or between voxels.